CraftAndFabricLinks home

 paint thinner & rag (to clean pipe)

-Optional: plastic enamel spray paint (to paint pipe), glue (if you wish to glue pieces together - we did not use glue)
+Optional: plastic enamel spray for painting the PVC pipe, and glue if you wish to glue the pieces together - we did not use glue.

-Step 1: Clean PVC pipe with paint thinner or other cleaning solution.
+Step 1: Clean the PVC pipe with a good cleaning solution.
+Rinse and dry.

-Step 2: Use the tape measure and marker to mark 8 24" pieces of pipe,14 6" pieces of pipe, and 4 3" pieces of pipe.
+Step 2: Use the tape measure and marker to mark eight 24” pieces of pipe, fourteen 6” pieces of pipe, and four 3” pieces of pipe.
 Make a small mark at each interval.
 Use the T Square to draw straight lines for cutting at each mark.
-Refer to photo at right and drawings below.
+Refer to the following photos and diagrams.

-Each small cut represents 6"; each tiny cut represents 3", each larger cut represents 24".
-Each unit requires 7 6" pieces, 2 3" pieces, 4 24" pieces, 8 end caps and 6 T joints.
+Each small cut represents 6”; each tiny cut represents 3”; each larger cut represents 24”.
+Each unit requires seven 6” pieces, two 3” pieces, four 24” pieces, 8 ends caps and 6 T joints.

 Step 3: Lay out 6 T joints.
 Attach a 6" piece of pipe between each set of T joints (total 3 6" pieces).
 Attach a 3" piece off each end.
 The two end T joints are connected to the 3" pieces and these T joints lie flat on the floor.
 The other connecting T joints face up.
-Refer to photo at right and below. start assembly
+Refer to the next two photos.

 Step 5: Using plastic enamel spray paint (secially formulated to adhere to plastic) paint your new toy holders.
 NOTE: If you are planning to glue the pieces together, do so before painting.
 We chose not to glue our pieces.
 This way, we could disassemble for storage during winter months.